-Hot, nutritious meals are served five days a week in communities throughout western South Dakota.
-Participants may enjoy a meal with their friends and neighbors at our congregational dining sites, or recieve a home-delivered meal in one of 64 communities located in western South Dakota.
+Nutritious meals are served five days a week in communities throughout western South Dakota.
+Participants may enjoy a meal with their friends and neighbors at our congregational dining sites or receive a home-delivered meal in one of 64 communities located in western South Dakota.

-Meals on Wheels Western South Dakota is non-profit organization whose purpose is to promote the well-being of older adults through nutritious meals, nutrition education, socialization and other supportive services.
-The program is supported through the Federal Older Americans Act, participant donations, the State of South Dakota and local fundraising efforts.
+Meals on Wheels Western South Dakota is a non-profit organization whose purpose is to promote the well-being of older adults through nutritious meals, nutrition education, socialization, and other supportive services.
+The program is supported through federal Older Americans Act which is administered by the Administration for Community Living, the State of South Dakota, participant contributions, and local fundraising efforts.
 Every philanthropic dollar stays right here in our community, serving those who need it most!

 Do I Qualify?

 Anyone 60 years of age or older is welcome to participate.
 If the spouse of an eligible participant is under 60, he or she may qualify as well.
 We encourage anyone who is 60+ to join us at one of our many communal dining locations and for those who are homebound or unable to travel, home delivery is available.
 If someone you know is homebound and in need of meals, please reach out on their behalf or give them our information.

 - Affordable, delicious meals offering a variety of food.

 - An opportunity to meet others in a group dining atmosphere.

 - Social contact for those who are homebound.

 - Daily fellowship for an active and healthy lifestyle.

 - An opportunity to help others by assisting with the program.